-In a food processor I processed the beans, tofu, onion, pepper and seasonings.
-Actually I pulsed it so that it wouldn’t turn into liquid mush.
+In a food processor, I processed the beans, tofu, onion, pepper and seasonings.
+Actually, I pulsed it so that it wouldn’t turn into liquid mush.
 I seasoned to taste and then took a scoop full and cooked it in a hot skillet with a little oil.

-Although they tasted very good, they were a little too loose so I threw in a little organic whole-wheat flower to tighten it up a little.
+Although they tasted very good, they were a little too loose so I threw in a little organic whole-wheat flour to tighten it up a little.
 All that managed to do was give it a crab cake type of texture.

 I sprinkled a little cheese on top to make it a veggie cheeseburger and called it a day.